epidemics/COVIDNPIs/README.md

     --ExtractSimulationResults-single-result ~/GLEAMviz/data/simulations/82131231323.ghv5/results.h5
     ```

-4. upload the resulted data using `./luigi WebUpload` task
+4. upload the result data using `./luigi WebUpload` task

 ### Actually using it
 1. add `foretold_channel` in `luigi.cfg` to `[UpdateForetold]` section.
 This is a secret and you can get it from others on slack